fhdsl/Ethical_Data_Handling_for_Cancer_Research/README.md

 # Ethical Data Handling for Cancer Research

-** This course is still a work in progress** The authors will be working on it for the next few months.

 This course was created from [this github template](https://github.com/jhudsl/DaSL_Course_Template_Bookdown).

-You can see the rendered course material here:  https://jhudatascience.org/Ethical_Data_Handling_for_Cancer_Research/
+You can see the rendered course material here:  https://hutchdatascience.org/Ethical_Data_Handling_for_Cancer_Research/

 If you would like to contribute to this course material, take a look at the [getting_started.md](./getting_started.md).